-- Detail III.B.4.1.1 - > Yes: The provider offers an emergency loan product at free or concessional interest rate to all customers who suffer from different types of an emergency, incl. an unexpected loss of income. - Partially: The provider partially but does not fully meet the conditions for a score of 'yes.'
-For example, the provider offers an emergency loan product to some customer segments only, or it offers emergency loans to all customers but for a specific type of an emergency only (e.g. a health emergency). - > No: The provider does not offer any emergency loan product. - > N/A: The provider's financial services do not include loans of any kind. - Detail III.B.4.1.2 - Yes: The provider offers deposit/savings services with an easy and very fast unconditional withdrawal process. - Partially: The provider has some withdrawal restrictions on withdrawals from savings accounts, but in cases of emergency it allows customers to withdraw their savings easier and faster, though the process is not easy or fast enough to merit a score of 'yes.' - No: The provider does not offer deposit/savings services with an easy and fast withdrawal process in the case of an emergency.
+- > The provider partially but does not fully meet the conditions for a score of 'yes.'
+For example, the provider offers an emergency loan product to some customer segments only, or it offers emergency loans to all customers but for a specific type of an emergency only (e.g. a health emergency), and/or - The provider has some withdrawal restrictions on withdrawals from savings accounts, but in cases of emergency it allows customers to withdraw their savings easier and faster, though the process is not easy or fast enough to merit a score of 'yes', and/or - > The provider facilitates/offers one or more voluntary insurance products of medium customer value that help customers to cope somewhat with emergencies. - No: The provider offers neither an emergency loan product, nor savings with an easy withdrawal process (regardless of whether it has regulatory approval to offer deposit/savings services), nor voluntary insurance.
+Note that the financial institution should also score "No" if it does offer a voluntary insurance product but it has very low customer value.
+For instance, the insurance product carries many exclusions, has a cumbersome claims procedure, or is not affordable for the customers.